PPE And Plastic Pollution

 The problem is, as with so much about this awful Coronavirus, finding the right information is (worryingly) more difficult than it should be.
 More ‘facts’ are strewn across the internet than there are ice-cream wrappers in the River Mersey!
 Government advice on the subject, or at least the majority of it, is aimed at healthcare professionals.
 But we’ve not all been medically trained, and most of us need something that’s not written for a specialist audience.

 Instructions should be short but sweet, and straightforward.
-We did a little investigating and found to businesses.
+We did a little investigating and found the City of Westminster’s online directions to businesses.
 Many now need to dispose of PPE in quantities with no prior experience, and were among the top Google results, and the easiest to understand.

 Fundamentally, it comes down to two factors.
 If the PPE has been in contact with a potential infection source, you need to bag it, tie it, double bag and then store for 72 hours before throwing away, ideally after test results have come back.
 The waste should also be clearly marked.
 If there’s no concern about infection, then bag it, tie it, and throw it in the bin.